Ned Scott: Early commercial work

-While living in New York and visiting the Camera Club, Ned Scott began commercial work with still lifes and x-ray tubes.
+While living in New York and visiting the Camera Club, Ned Scott began commercial work with still-lifes and x-ray tubes.
 He experimented with light and form during this period.
-Unfortunately little survives except that which he saved for his own personal collection.
+Unfortunately, little survives, except that which he saved for his own personal collection.
 His other photographic efforts during this time included a study of La Iglesia de San Francisco in Ranchos de Taos, New Mexico.

 Mexico

 Scott spent the latter half of 1934 working for Paul Strand on location in Alvarado, Mexico to produce the Mexican funded propaganda film, Redes.
 Fred Zinnemann, who also worked on this film in his directorial debut, referred to Scott's stills as "classics" in his autobiography.
-Two months following Strand's return to the US from Mexico, he referred to these stills as "the finest set of still photographs I have ever seen for any film".

 His assignment was the creation of film stills during the production of the film.
 He used a 5 x 7 Graflex camera throughout production.
 He masked the back plate of the camera to a 5 x 6 size at the suggestion of Paul Strand, thus producing exposed film which was a little smaller than usual.
 Because the sun was so intense at the midday period, filming of Redes took place in the early morning and late afternoon.
 Zinnemann made this filming schedule due to the fact that most of the participants wore large straw hats, characteristic of the culture and area, and these hats created very dark shadows over the actors' facial features.
-So it was that during this midday time, Scott had the opportunity to make photographic forays into the community of Alvarado to document the town.
+So it was, that during this midday time, Scott had the opportunity to make photographic forays into the community of Alvarado to document the town.
 He also used this time to make character portraits.

+Two months following Strand's return to the US from Mexico, he referred to these stills as "the finest set of still photographs I have ever seen for any film".

 Conditions in Alvarado were spartan, and travel took time.
 Crossing the Mexican border was problematic because of sensitivities of the Mexican government to immigrant labor, often causing delays of days for telegrams to be transmitted back and forth with officials in the government.
 Overall Alvarado was a very shabby place.
 There was dirt everywhere.
 Facial qualities of the local population were strong, perhaps due to the African American genetic strain within the group but there was "an appalling amount of toothlessness".
 Known as Jarochos, members of the local population laughed, sang and drank (aguardiente) as a normal course of things.
 Throughout Mexico Alvarado was known as the most foul-mouthed village anywhere.
 Despite the local color, both Strand and Rodakiewicz found the town and its people terribly depressing.
 Underlying this feature, however, was a vitality and a specialness which lent possibilities for a good film.
 But at the end of 1933, when Henwar arrived to assist in the film's production, he found the scenario ragged and incoherent.